revoverflow/CPEcalendar/README.md

 npm i
 ```

-You can then configure on what port the HTTP server will be running in the "config.json" file :
+You can then configure on what port the HTTP server will be running and how much weeks will be fetched in the "config.json" file :

 ```json
 {